hooyunzhe/Libft/README.md

-# Libft
+# Libft📚

-A small library in C, including functions of the standard library and more
+## 42KL Cursus Project 1

+In this project, I reimplemented functions of the C standard library, as well as other useful utility functions